akallitss/cosmic_bench_m3_tracking/README.md

 config_file : path to config file which contain the cosmic bench caracteristics and different file path
 multicluster : use this option to build analyse file using existing Ped.dat and RMS.dat and signal file
+rawcluster : use this option to build analyse file using existing Ped.dat and RMS.dat and signal file with only raw branches filled
 SoB : use this option to display signal and noise amplitude
 dispersion : use this option to display some correlation between the detectors signal
 display : use this option to display the signal shape for each detector for a signal type (raw,ped or corr) from event 0 to n (n being the additional option)